top of page

 What these tests do not tell us is where the cadmium came from and when.
 More about this later.

 Unfortunately, for Trevor, his hip joints have suffered so much damage that they are beyond healing.
 The pain and dysfunction are such that surgical intervention is required.
-In the meantime, we must do what we can to get all the cadmium out of his body to ensure the rest of his joints do not go the way of his hips and also to get his general health and energy back to the previous high standards.
+Meanwhile, we must do everything we can to get all the cadmium out of his body.
+This will help the rest of his joints not get the same damage as his hips and will also help his general health and energy return to the high standards he used to have.

 Natasha

 Natasha was not a happy person when she contacted me.
 Natasha was a promising professional triathlete who's career had fallen completely off the rails.
-She was almost house bound while on powerful intravenous antibiotics.
-Despite all her efforts, including very low training volumes and restricted running, she was crippled by repeated stress fractures (refer to her story later in this article).
+She was almost house-bound while on powerful intravenous antibiotics.
+Despite all her efforts, including very low training volumes and restricted running, she was crippled by repeated stress fractures.

 Natasha's HTMA (08/2015)